-A key area of focus within our approach to IRMP is to deliver advice, support and consistent regulation of fire safety standards based upon high risk buildings in a way that complements our prevention and response arrangements.
-Fire safety officers undertake audits based on our risk based system, giving priority to buildings assessed as being of higher risk or outside of our 10-minute response areas for life risk.
-We allocate the greatest audit and inspection efforts to premises where a compliance breach would pose a serious risk to the safety of people and where we have reason to believe that there is a high likelihood of non-compliance with the law.
+A key area of focus within our approach to CRMP is to deliver advice and to support to businesses, whilst ensuring consistent regulation of fire safety standards.
+Concentrating on high-risk buildings complements our prevention and response arrangements.
+Fire safety officers undertake audits based on our risk-based system, giving priority to buildings of higher risk, with a current focus on High-Risk Residential Buildings (HRRB).
+We aim to audit each HRRB to check for compliance and resident safety.
+We focus our wider audit and inspection efforts to premises where a compliance breach would pose a serious risk to the safety of people and where we have reason to believe that there is a high likelihood of non-compliance with the law.
+To facilitate this, we analyse data to deliver our risk-based inspection programme (RBIP).